alexzhangs/xsh/README.md

 Now lets get back the 3 methods:

-1. Call an individuel LPUE.
+1. Call an individual LPUE.

    The syntax: